naher94/rehanbutt.com/about.md

 <div class="small-12 medium-7 columns">
   <section class="bio">
     <h1>Hi!
 I'm Rehan <span class="wave">👋</span></h1>
   <p>I am a <span class="rainbow">devzgner</span> <code>/devzīnər/</code>, designer + developer, currently based in Pittsburgh, PA, USA working on healthcare technology.
-With several years working on both consumer and enterprise solutions for organizations like the NBA & NFL.
-I love to travel ✈️, and have been fortunate enough to live all over the world. 🌏 Trying every day to bring the unique aspects of each culture into my work.
+I also have several years experience working on both consumer and enterprise solutions for organizations like the NBA & NFL.
+I love to travel ✈️, and have been fortunate enough to live all over the world. 🌏 Every day trying to bring the unique aspects of each culture into my work.
 In my free time, I enjoy photography 📷 and creating cute digital illustrations 🐧.
 Want to hear more about what I’m up to?
 Shoot me an <a href="mailto:me@rehanbutt.com">email</a> to connect. ✉️</p>
   </section>

   <section class="work-experience">